vanus-labs/docs/tutorials/billing/README.md

 ```

 - `sink` Points to the target end of the event delivery.
-- `filters` The method of filter the events.
+- `filters` The method of filtering the events.
   - `suffix` to do the postfix match for attribute source
-  - `cel`key word for filter the attributes by expression，for example to filter a resource attribute (amount)> threshold(8.013);
+  - `cel`key word for filtering the attributes by expression， for example to filter a resource attribute (amount)> threshold(8.013);
-- `input-transformer` attribute for event transform，redefine the content of event by template
+- `input-transformer` attribute for event transform, redefine the content of event by template
-  - `define`, keyword for define the variable which template would need。use JSONPath get the content of the event，and save it in the defined variable;
+  - `define`, the keyword for defining the variable which template would need。use JSONPath to get the content of the event, and save it in the defined variable;
-  - `template` , keyword，for doing the transform of event by customized format, then route to target.
+  - `template`, keyword, for doing the transform of an event by customized format, then route to target.

 ## Step 4: Result Checking

-### Check the Billing Data
+### Check Billing Data

-Now let's connect to kibana so that we can manage data and perform data analysis.
+Now let's connect to kibana where we can manage data and do data analysis.

 ![billing](./billing-kibana.png)

 ### Check Warning Message

-When certian resource in billing triggered  Feishu-bot, you would see the warning message in your group:
+When certain resource in bills triggered by Feishu-bot, you would see the warning messages:

 ![billing](./billing-feishu.png)

 ## Summary

-In this tutorial, we have learned:
+In this tutorial, you can learn:

-- How to join two sources and two sink.
+- How to use two sources and two sinks.
-- How to use to do the event filter and content transform.
+- How to do the event filter and content transform.